Master of Education Course-Based and Research Pathways

 Program Description

 The Master of Education (MEd) program is designed for individuals from a variety of backgrounds and occupations who have an interest in advancing their knowledge of education.
 We offer full and part-time study options with a Course-based Pathway (CBP) and two Research pathways: Major Research Paper (MRP) or Thesis.
-While some courses are offered face-to-face, online and in blended formats the MEd program is a campus-based face-to-face program and cannot be completed entirely online.
-Students are required to come to campus.
-Full-time students in the Research pathways are eligible for funding.
+Full-time students in the thesis pathway are eligible for funding.

 For students in the CBP or Research Pathways, the option to complete up to two concentrations in areas of interest is available.
 Options include: